Arizona Desert Palm Trees

 The Canary Island Date Palm fruit is technically edible.

 But would you want to eat it?
 The fleshy area of the fruit is quite thin, so not much to it.
-But most important, they're usually considered nasty to the taste buds!
+Most important, they're usually considered nasty to the taste buds!

 Boy making a terrible face when eating a fruit